RedisJSON/RedisJSON/docs/commands/json.merge.md

-Merge one or more `value` in a JSON document adding, updating, deleting and/or replacing a array at `path` in `key`
+Merge one or more values in a JSON document at `path` in `key`

-Compliance with Json Merge Patch [RFC7396](https://datatracker.ietf.org/doc/html/rfc7396)
+This command complies with [RFC7396](https://datatracker.ietf.org/doc/html/rfc7396) Json Merge Patch

 [Examples](#examples)